Skip to main navigation Skip to search Skip to main content

 Abstract

-Background: This is the first study to examine the feasibility and outcomes of laparoscopic pancreaticoduodenectomy in South Africa.
+Background: – This is the first study to examine the feasibility and outcomes of laparoscopic pancreaticoduodenectomy in South Africa.
 Overall, laparoscopic pancreaticoduodenectomy remains an uncommon international procedure.
-Materials and Methods: This was a retrospective review of a prospectively maintained database.
-Preoperative, intraoperative, and postoperative data were collected and analysed.
-Postoperative data regarding morbidity, especially postoperative pancreatic fistula and mortality.
+Materials and methods: – This was a retrospective review of a prospectively maintained database.
+Preoperative, intraoperative, and postoperative data were collected and analyzed.
+Postoperative data regarding morbidity, and mortality were analysed.
 Long-term follow-up data were also collected.
-The database was searched for patients who underwent pancreaticoduodenectomy from 01 January 2018 to December 31, 2024.
-Results: A total of 127 whipple procedures were performed during the study period.
+The database was searched for patients who underwent pancreaticoduodenectomy from 1 January 2018 to 31 December 2024.
+Results: – A total of 127 Whipple procedures were performed during the study period.
 One hundred and fourteen patients underwent laparoscopic surgery and were analyzed further.
-Tumor-free margins (R0) were achieved in 110 (96,4%).
-The mean blood loss was 213 ml (105-353), and the median operative time was 390 minutes (289-603).
-The postoperative morbidity rate was 35,9%.
-Grade B/C postoperative pancreatic fistulas occurred in 21 patients (18,4%).
-The pathological diagnoses in the series included malignant and benign cases; malignancy rate was 86,6%.
-Our results showed that a smaller pancreatic duct size (5–10 mm, p=0.035; <5 mm, p=0.022) and bile duct size (p=0.011) were significantly associated with an increased risk of pancreatic fistula.
-Clavien-Dindo grade 3/4 complications occurred in 9 (7,8%) patients.
-Postoperative mortality rates were low, with 2.6% (n=3) 30 day and 4.4% (n=5) at 90 days.
-Conclusion: Laparoscopic pancreaticoduodenectomy is feasible and safe in low-to middle-income countries.
-The surgical results are comparable to those published in international series, providing an adequately trained team.
+Tumor-free margins (R0) were achieved in 110 (96.4%).
+The mean blood loss was 213 ml (105–353), and the median operative time was 390 min (289–603).
+The postoperative morbidity rate was 35.9%.
+Grade B/C postoperative pancreatic fistulas occurred in 21 patients (18.4%).
+The pathological diagnoses in the series included malignant and benign cases; the malignancy rate was 86.6%.
+Our results showed that a smaller pancreatic duct size (5–10 mm, P = 0.035; <5 mm, P = 0.022) and bile duct size (P = 0.011) were significantly associated with an increased risk of pancreatic fistula.
+Clavien–Dindo grade 3/4 complications occurred in nine (7.8%) patients.
+Postoperative mortality rates were low, with 2.6% (n = 3) at 30 days and 4.4% (n = 5) at 90 days.
+Conclusion: – Laparoscopic pancreaticoduodenectomy is feasible and safe in low- to middle-income countries.
+The surgical results are comparable to those published in international series, provided that an adequately trained team is present.

 Original languageEnglish